dyamand/dyamand.github.io/src/doc/docs/tests/angular_services.md

 !!! success "_i.10.7_ After invoking the service's getInstallationDetail method the correct installation information should be returned"
 !!! success "_i.10.8_ After invoking the service's addFriendlyName method a promise containing the modified installation should be returned"
 !!! success "_i.10.9_ After invoking the service's addFriendlyName and the removeFriendlyName methods for an installation without any friendly names the method should return a promise containing the installation without any friendly names"

+## Device service

+!!! failure "_i.11.0_ Getting all devices should return the correct devices" !!! failure "_i.11.1_ After invoking the service's getNewDeviceUpdates the Observable should be next with the correct device" !!! failure "_i.11.2.a_ If device exists within the service, after invoking the service's getRemovedDeviceUpdates the Observable should be next with the correct device"
+!!! failure "_i.11.2.b_ After invoking the service's getRemovedDeviceUpdates the Observable should not be next with any device if the device does not exist within the service"
+!!! failure "_i.11.3.a_ After invoking the service's getChangedDeviceUpdates the Observable should be next with the correct device"
+!!! failure "_i.11.3.b_ After invoking the service's getChangedDeviceUpdates the Observable for new and changed devices should be next with the correct device if the device does not exist within the service yet"
+!!! failure "_i.10.4_ After invoking the service's getDevicesUpdates the Observable should be next with the correct devices" !!! failure "_i.11.5_ After invoking the service's getDeviceUpdates method the Observable should be next with the correct device"
+!!! failure "_i.11.6_ After invoking the service's getDeviceDetail method the correct device information should be returned"